 FWS provides college students who are in financial need a chance to:

-> - Learn useful skills that can be applied to their future employment.
+- Learn valuable skills that can be applied to their future employment.

-> - Networking, professional references, professional development, etc.
+- Networking, professional references, professional development, etc.

 - Earn money while pursuing their degree and without negative impacts to their financial need.